vmware-tanzu/tanzu-cli/docs/plugindev/README.md

 ### Building a Plugin

-At this point the source repository does not yet have any specific commands implemented, but yet a fully functional plugin should (with some common commands included) should already be buildable.
+At this point, the source repository does not yet have any specific commands implemented, but yet a fully functional plugin (with some common commands included) should already be buildable.

 The `builder` plugin also provides functionality to build, install or publish the plugins.
 These capabilities are most easily accessed through Makefile targets already set up for the same purposes.
-All plugin related tooling has been added using `plugin-tooling.mk` file.
+All plugin-related tooling has been added using the `plugin-tooling.mk` file.

 #### Build the plugin binary